 If space is at a premium you might consider permanently deleting your rejected or 0-star images.
-Select these images in the lighttable view and use the 'trash/delete' option in the selected images module.
+Select these images in the lighttable view and use the 'trash/delete' option in the actions on selection module.
 You should only do this for images you are certain you will never need again.